 And so, after academically studying the Bible and the theological arguments for God, as well as Christian history, liturgy, and philosophy, I chose to remain an atheist, and even became a metaphysical naturalist.
 I’ll freely admit that when I first deconverted from Christianity, at age thirteen, I had not studied theology and all of the arguments out there pertaining to religion.
 Who could at that age?
 But, my journey did not end there.
 My first doubts about Christianity were experiential, but as I grew older I found many more intellectual reasons to doubt the religion.
 When I was asked by apologists to look at the evidence, I did so, in a rigorous academic setting, and I found it to be highly unpersuasive.
 What choice should I have made then, other than to remain an atheist?

-Below is a three-part treatise on why I doubt many of the arguments for God and Christianity, which I wrote back in January 2013.
-Since then, my views have become more elaborate and sharpened, but I think that the discussion below still provides a good summary of why I chose to remain an atheist, following the research of my mid-twenties.
+[Below is a three-part treatise on my doubt regarding of the arguments for God and Christianity, which I wrote back in January 2013.
+Since then, my views have become more elaborate and sharpened, but I think that the discussion below still provides a decent summary of some of my reflections during my mid-twenties.
+For examples of my more recent and up-to-date reflections on theology, see here, here, and here.]

 Apologists have dozens of talking points that supposedly prove their deity, but what is remarkable is that many of them rely on identical formulas.
 I have noticed three trends that most apologetic arguments fall under, which I believe are all grounded in commonly flawed reasoning and assumptions: